bistrulli/SOGA/README.md

 - E[x] is the posterior mean for each model variable x.

 You can find other examples of SOGA models in the folder `programs/SOGA/`.
-A detailed guide on how to build your own model can be found in the file `Manual/ReusabilityGuide.md`.
+A detailed guide on how to build your own model can be found in the file [ReusabilityGuide](Manual/ReusabilityGuide.md).

+## Replicability
-To reproduce the paper's results please follow the replicability instructions contained in the file `Manual/ReplicabilityGuide.md`
+To reproduce the paper's results please follow the replicability instructions contained in the file [ReplicabilityGuide](Manual/ReplicabilityGuide.md)